Bmujeeb1/alx-pre_course/0x01-git/README.md

-Read me file now created on the my 0x01 folder
+Read me file now created on the my 0x01 folder and was so cool